Hawaii: Public schools

 Hawaii has the only school system within the U.S. that is unified statewide.
 Policy decisions are made by the fourteen-member state Board of Education, which sets policy and hires the superintendent of schools, who oversees the Hawaii Department of Education.
-The Department of Education is divided into seven districts; four on Oahu and one for each of the other three counties.
+The Department of Education is divided into seven districts; four on Oʻahu and one for each of the other three counties.

 Public elementary, middle and high school test scores in Hawaii are below national averages on tests mandated under the No Child Left Behind Act.
 The Hawaii Board of Education requires all eligible students to take these tests and report all student test scores.
 This may have unbalanced the results that reported in August 2005 that of 282 schools across the state, 185 failed to reach federal minimum performance standards in mathematics and reading.
 The ACT college placement tests show that in 2005, seniors scored slightly above the national average (21.9 compared with 20.9), but in the widely accepted SAT examinations, Hawaii's college-bound seniors tend to score below the national average in all categories except mathematics.

 The first native controlled public charter school was the Kanu O Ka Aina New Century Charter School.

 Private schools

 Hawaii has the highest rates of private school attendance in the nation.
 During the 2011–2012 school year, Hawaii public and charter schools had an enrollment of 181,213, while private schools had 37,695.
 Private schools educated over 17% of students in Hawaii that school year, nearly three times the approximate national average of 6%.
 According to Alia Wong of Honolulu Civil Beat, this is due to private schools being relatively inexpensive compared to ones on the mainland as well as the overall reputations of private schools.

-It has four of the largest independent schools; Iolani School, Kamehameha Schools, Mid-Pacific Institute and Punahou School.
+It has four of the largest independent schools; ʻIolani School, Kamehameha Schools, Mid-Pacific Institute and Punahou School.
 Pacific Buddhist Academy, the second Buddhist high school in the U.S. and first such school in Hawaii, was founded in 2003.

 Independent schools can select their students, while most public schools of HIDOE are open to all students in their attendance zones.
 The Kamehameha Schools are the only schools in the U.S. that openly grant admission to students based on ancestry; collectively, they are one of the wealthiest schools in the United States, if not the world, having over eleven billion US dollars in estate assets.
 In 2005, Kamehameha enrolled 5,398 students, 8.4% of the Native Hawaiian children in the state.

 Colleges and universities

-The largest institution of higher learning in Hawaii is the University of Hawaiʻi System, which consists of the research university at Mānoa, two comprehensive campuses at Hilo and West Oahu, and seven community colleges.
+The largest institution of higher learning in Hawaii is the University of Hawaiʻi System, which consists of the research university at Mānoa, two comprehensive campuses at Hilo and West Oʻahu, and seven community colleges.
 Private universities include Brigham Young University–Hawaii, Chaminade University of Honolulu, Hawaii Pacific University, and Wayland Baptist University.
 Saint Stephen Diocesan Center is a seminary of the Roman Catholic Diocese of Honolulu.
 Kona hosts the University of the Nations, which is not an accredited university.